vonNord/EasyEx/README.md

     ```

     As you see, lots and lots of details here, but let us focus on the important stuff:
-    1. Let's start with the render function, which mostly tries to center the content, but also manages to hook up the onChange function on the checkbox to handleCheckboxClick.
+    1. Let's start with the return part of the component (render function): ```<input type="checkbox" onChange={handleCheckboxClick} />```.
+This line manages to hook up the onChange function on the checkbox to handleCheckboxClick.
 This function is obviously central in changing the state.
     1. Let's look at the handleCheckboxClick function then.
 It just calls the props onCheckboxClick function.
     1. Which leads our investigation to the props interface.
 We have a Props interface that only contains a function.
 But wht wil happen when that props function is called?
     1. The answer is in the mapDispatchToProps function.
 It instructs react-redux what to do when the onCheckboxClick function is called.
 As you see, it will provide you with a dispatcher, which you use to call the toggleRain function. (toggleRain will create an Action which will call the reducer which will update the store.
 But we are getting a little ahead of ourselves here.)